 InSight for business portals includes two types of notifications: default (automatic) and custom.
 Users can define the notification sensitivity, which controls the number of automatic notifications that will appear in the InSight dashboard.

-Notifications are presented in both numeric values, and in a friendly, easy to comprehend, literal language.
+Notifications are presented in both numeric values and comprehensible terms.

 - Alert: Article time on page [up 10%]